On the Brun--Titchmarsh theorem. I: Backgrounds and main results

-To have $f(\kappa,\lambda)$ or $g_\varpi(\kappa,\lambda)$ as large as possible, it requires to choose $(\kappa,\lambda)$ by applying $A$- and $B$-processes to $(0,1)$ suitably; we refer to Section \ref{subsec:exponentpairs} for the terminology and conventions.
+To have $f(\kappa,\lambda)$ or $g_\varpi(\kappa,\lambda)$ as large as possible, one needs to choose $(\kappa,\lambda)$ by applying $A$- and $B$-processes to $(0,1)$ suitably; we refer to Section \ref{subsec:exponentpairs} for the terminology and conventions.
 The optimization process can be conducted following the algorithm in \cite[Section 5.3]{GK91}.
 In particular, for $\varpi=2/3,$ we find

-and it suffices to minimize $\kappa+\lambda.$ This task matches exactly in determining Rankin's constant for Riemann zeta functions.
+and it suffices to minimize $\kappa+\lambda.$ This task matches exactly the problem of determining Rankin's constant for Riemann zeta function.
 According to Rankin (see also \cite[Section 5.4]{GK91}), the minimal value for $\kappa+\lambda$ should be $0.829021\cdots$ by choosing

 in which case we get $g_\varpi(\kappa,\lambda)=0.723659\cdots$.
-This yields $C(2/3)=4/g_\varpi(\kappa,\lambda)\approx5.2746$ in Theorem \ref{thm:BT-smoothmoduli2/3generalexponentpair}.
+This yields $C(2/3)=4/g_\varpi(\kappa,\lambda)\approx5.52746$ in Theorem \ref{thm:BT-smoothmoduli2/3generalexponentpair}.
 Note that van Lint and Richert \cite{LR65} obtained the constant $2/(1-\varpi)=6$ for $\varpi=2/3.$

-The following theorem turns out to be better than Theorem \ref{thm:BT-smoothmoduli<1/2} when $\varpi$ is a bit smaller than $1/2$.